MovieStarPlanet: Reception

 Leslie Crenna from Common Sense Media has rated the website as suitable for users who are 16 or older, and has stated that the "content and privacy issues raise way too many red flags for even savvy Internet users", while Online Safety UK has rated it as suitable for kids who are 9 or over, with "added caution from parents".
 Dana Anderson from Common Sense Media, reviewing the mobile version of the game, also rated it suitable for people aged 16 or older, stating "this app is too simplistic for teens' meaningful use, and the content is not appropriate for younger kids", along with stating that it "also reinforces messages about consumerism and appearance that parents may not want to reinforce."

 The game won an award for innovation and creativity at EY Entrepreneur of the Year 2014.

 Controversy

 MovieStarPlanet has stated that they are cautious of kids' online safety.
 Their head of safety, Vernon Jones, attended the Global Digital Citizenship Conference in 2013 at Melbourne.
 However, many articles have reported instances of grooming and underage users having received inappropriate/sexually explicit messages in the game.

 Sequel

 A sequel of the game, MovieStarPlanet 2, was announced on October 25, 2019.
-A spin-off game called BlockStarPlanet also exists.
+A spin-off game called BlockStarPlanet also exists, alongside BooniePlanet, which is now defunct.